Hasibwajid/OpenAI-GPT-3-Chatbot-Application-with-React-and-Node.js/README.md

-# OpenAI GPT-3 Chatbot Application with React and Node.js
+echo "# OpenAI GPT-3 Chatbot Application with React and Node.js

 This repository contains a chatbot application built using React for the frontend and Node.js for the backend.
 The chatbot leverages the OpenAI GPT-3 model for generating intelligent responses.